 General Assembly is an equal opportunity organization and does not discriminate based on sex, race, color, religion, ancestry, national origin, disability, medical condition, genetic information, marital status, sexual orientation, or other categories protected by law of the states in which we operate.
+General Assembly strictly prohibits and does not tolerate sexual harassment or other unlawful harassment (including verbal, physical, or visual conduct) based on protected status.
+Individuals who believe they have been subject to or witnessed conduct that violates this policy should immediately notify the Regional Director.
+All complaints will be investigated and prompt corrective action will be taken, as appropriate.
+Interim measures may be taken, as appropriate, when a complaint is made.
+General Assembly prohibits retaliation against any individual who raises concerns under this policy or participates in an investigation.
 General Assembly will conduct its courses, services and activities consistent with applicable federal, state and local laws and regulations.
 Students who seek accommodations related to a disability should contact their Producer or Regional Director.